What to do in Moidart

 "If in doubt, sit it out."

 And perhaps head to Loch Moidart (or even Loch Sunart) where it will usually be more sheltered from the winds and definitely from the swell.

 Parking is always an issue during summer at Glenuig.
 Please respect the signs and wishes of the local residents at Smirisary and park with consideration to everyone else.

 Walking in Moidart

 Moidart has its fair share of mountains over 800m on the peninsulas.
-There are 11 over this height, all remote and tough going.
-Moidart's are some of the less technical ones, but still long days out.
+There are 11 over this height on the peninsulas, all remote and tough going.
+Moidart's mountains may be some of the less technical ones, but are still long days out.
 There are also more family friendly walks to remote places to be had in the region.
 A short circular walk from Castle Tioram along the road to a blue cottage and straight up from there.
 Turn left after the lochans, down past a village evicted during the clearances and to the main track, the 'Silver Walk'.
 Turn left to head back to the carpark - on very high Spring tides, this path can get cut off with sea water.
 It can also be a little slippery when wet.